NLnetLabs/krill/doc/manual/source/architecture.rst

 Events are not applied directly.
 Rather, users of Krill and background jobs will send their intent to make a change through the API, which then translates this into a so-called *command*.
 Krill will then *lock* the target aggregate and send the command to it.
-This locking mechanism is not aware of any clustering, and it's a primary reason why Krill cannot run as an active-active cluster yet.

 Upon receiving a command the aggregate (your CA etc.) will do some work.
 In some cases a command can have a side-effect.
 For example it may instruct your CA to